rayjolt/100-days-of-code/log.md

 **Today's Progress**: Finished the Keras programming exercise.
 Or at least I think I did - my model is still training as I write this.

 **Thoughts:** It was surprisingly simple to make a 50-layer-deep convolutional neural network with Keras.
 It's a testiment to the care the Keras team have taken in giving the library an intuitive API.
 And that's with the functional API - I gather the sequential API is even easier.

+### Day 93: 21 June 2018

+**Today's Progress**: Started the videos for week three.
+This week is about object location.

+**Thoughts:** The videos I watched today were pretty interesting, especially the part where I learned how facial recognition and posture recognition worked.
+It was one of those "aha" moments - I've been seeing facial recognition in action for a long time (think Snapchat filters) and seeing how it works seems really obvious in hindsight.
+Hindsight is always 20/20, I suppose.